MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot.md

 ### Different commands supported

-* The PowerShell Remove-AppxPackage command works on Dekstop but not on Windows 10 IoT Core.
+* The PowerShell Remove-AppxPackage command works on Desktop but not on Windows 10 IoT Core.
 * Not all folders on your device are accessible by Universal Windows Apps.
 On Windows 10 IoT Core you can use the FolderPermissions tool to make a folder accessible to a UWP app.
 For example, run FolderPermissions c:\test -e to give UWP apps access to c:\test folder.
 However, this is not available on Desktop.

 Commands shown in this post may change as time goes on since Windows 10 IoT Core keeps updating.